snowman-repos/book/project_managers/README.md

 DON’T DROP BOMBSHELLS IN REPORTS
 Although weekly web project reports are the place to capture vital things such as project and budget updates, make sure you don’t let the client find out these facts from the report alone.
 If any time I feel the total, or phase budget is at risk of overrun, or the schedule is slipping and needs revision, I’ll speak to the client when I realise and not surprise them in the report.

-SUMMARY
-Producing and sending weekly web project status reports to clients seems like an obvious one, and something many of us start out doing at the beginning of a web project, but as the workload builds up and other projects on your plate are starting or ending, it can often fall by the wayside.
-This might not seem to be a problem in the short term, but it will become one the minute something doesn’t go according to plan.

-From the very beginning it’s important to remain disciplined and send your client a report every week.
-In this report you should highlight key information such as actions completed, actions to do, schedule and budget updates.

 RECORD YOUR WEB PROJECT MANAGEMENT MEETINGS